microsoft/typespec/packages/website/versioned_docs/version-latest/standard-library/http/reference/js-api/interfaces/MetadataInfo.md

 ▸ **isPayloadProperty**(`property`, `visibility`): `boolean`

-Determines if the given property is part of the request or response payload and not applicable metadata (@see isApplicableMetadata) or filtered out by the given visibility.
+Determines if the given property is part of the request or response payload and not applicable metadata [isApplicableMetadata](../index.md#isapplicablemetadata) or filtered out by the given visibility.

 #### Parameters